Tapadoo/TCSlackNotifierPlugin/README.markdown

 </settings>
 ```

-You may also override the alert selections that were specified in main-config.xml:
+Alternatively, you may also override the alert selections that were specified in main-config.xml:

 ```
 <settings>